Candiru (spyware company): Operational history

 Vice reported in 2019 that Kaspersky Lab had identified Candiru spyware in use by the Uzbekistan State Security Service.
 The intelligence agency reportedly used Kaspersky antivirus software to test whether the spyware would be detected and configured an official domain ("itt.uz") for the spyware's network communications.
 This discovery allowed Kaspersky to identify other intelligence agencies using Candiru spyware such as Saudi Arabia and United Arab Emirates.

 In April 2021 ESET identified an espionage campaign, possibly perpetrated by Saudi Arabian intelligence, which leveraged Candiru spyware to compromise news outlet Middle East Eye via a watering hole attack.
 Other targets of this campaign included an Iranian embassy, Italian aerospace companies, and the Syrian and Yemeni government.

 In July 2021, Citizen Lab and Microsoft reported widespread usage of Candiru spyware by various government clients to compromise at least 100 worldwide victims across civil society, including politicians, human rights activists, journalists, academics, embassy workers, and dissidents.
 Spyware control infrastructure was identified in Saudi Arabia, Israel, U.A.E., Hungary, and Indonesia.
 Highly targeted social engineering tricked victims into visiting malicious websites under the pretext of relevant content.

 Microsoft's threat intelligence center identified and patched a Windows vulnerability exploited by Candiru spyware in July 2021.
 Microsoft's analysis of the spyware revealed that in addition to enabling exfiltration of files, messages, and passwords, the spyware also enables the operator to send messages from logged in email and social media accounts directly from the target's computer.
 Additionally, Citizen Lab reported that Candiru exploited two vulnerabilities in the browser Google Chrome.
 Google also linked a Microsoft Office exploit to Candiru.

 In November 2021, the United States Commerce Department added both Candiru and NSO Group to its sanctioned entities list for supplying spyware to hostile foreign governments.

 In April 2022, Citizen Lab reported that members of the Catalan independence movement were infected with Candiru spyware as part of a Spanish governmentsanctioned domestic surveillance operation against elected officials and activists.
 NSO Group's Pegasus spyware was also heavily used in this operation.
 Investigations by Amnesty International and public protest led to CatalanGate and official acknowledgement by the Spanish government.
 Victims were sent emails leveraging social engineering to convince them to visit a malicious URL, which covertly installed spyware via browser and operating system exploits.
 These emails leveraged credible pretexts such as official health advisories during the COVID epidemic.

+In 2025, reports emerged that members and affiliates of Hungary’s TISZA Party had been targeted with surveillance using spyware attributed to Candiru.
+According to investigative journalists and digital rights organizations, the software was reportedly deployed to monitor communications and collect data.
+The Hungarian government has not publicly confirmed the use of Candiru tools.
+Independent verification of the scope and authorization of the surveillance has been limited.
+The case has been cited by observers as part of broader concerns regarding the use of commercial spyware against political actors and civil society in Europe.